 Next participant may:

-either place issue from the pile on the virtual wall using the same rules as above
+either place a user story card from the pile on the virtual wall using the same rules as above

-move an issue already placed on the wall/table together with a comment explaining this move
+move a card already placed on the board together with a comment explaining this move

 The team continues to take turns placing issues until the pile is finally depleted and all issues are on the virtual wall.

 - If required, the team can use the Voting option where participants can vote for a place for a specific user story.